 Search houses, rooms, condos and apartments for rent.
 Chat instantly with verified landlords.
 Apply to multiple listings.
 Save your chat history & signed documents all on one platform.

-Depending on whether you want to move to Canada permanently or temporarily, the process varies.
+Depending on whether you want to move to Canada permanently or temporarily, the process varies either way it’s a good idea to create a budget for moving to Canada.
 If you want to come as a student or temporarily, you must apply for a visitor’s visa and a student visa or work permit if you plan to study or work in Canada.

 If you plan to immigrate to Canada and seek permanent residency, you can apply through Canada’s Express Entry System.
+Looking at the US to Canada visa options you have three main choices under this visa class.
 This system assigns points to your application and assigns high-scoring candidates entry through the Federal Skilled Worker Program, the Canadian Experience Class and the Federal Skilled Trades Program.
 The benefit of this Express Entry immigration system is that applications are processed in as little as 6 months and a job offer is not required to qualify

 For assistance with Visas or Working Permits, we recommend our partner VisaFirst for experienced, affordable guidance and stress-free processing help.